dapplo/Dapplo.HttpExtensions/README.md

 Notes:

-1. [This project](https://github.com/facebook-csharp-sdk/simple-json), extended for improved functionality, is internally used for the Json parser, as this is abstracted via a IJsonSerializer you could e.g. change this to Json.NET.
+1. [This project](https://github.com/facebook-csharp-sdk/simple-json), extended for improved functionality, is used for the Json parser in JsonSimple, as this is abstracted via a IJsonSerializer you could e.g. change this to Json.NET.
 2. This project uses async code, and tries to conform to the Task-bases Asynchronous Pattern (TAP).
 Just so you know why sometimes the method name look odd...
 Meaning all async methods have names which end with Async and (where possible) accept a CancellationToken.
 This is the final parameter, as adviced here: https://blogs.msdn.microsoft.com/andrewarnottms/2014/03/19/recommended-patterns-for-cancellationtoken/

 API Changes, with every 0.x change the signatures have changed: